MatteoBaggetto/Maze-Game/README.md

 # Maze-Game
  Game created with C++ and Vulkan, it consists of a dynamically generated maze illuminated by a path of lights, the player needs to find some keys in order to exit and win.
-It was made as a final project for Computer Graphics course and was developed in a team.
+It was made as a final project for Computer Graphics course.

 This is a re-upload to my personal account.
 Other team members: